Directive builds off nationwide and international successes and takes search marketing skills to Texas Feb. 2019 – IRVINE, Calif. –...

 Today, we’re going to discuss how to make tough business decisions as a marketing leader.
-The reality is, every day we decisions to make.
+Every day we have decisions to make.
 Some are operational, some are marketing-focused, some are based on clients.

 What’s difficult is to equip yourself with the confidence to stand up for an opinion that you might not be 100% sure on.
 I catch myself often stressing over not having enough information to make the best decisions possible.